Anime Music Video Contest

 The following are the only formats accepted by the Bakuretsu Con Anime Music Video Contest:

-Your video size must be kept under 1 GB.
+- Your video file size must be kept under 1 GB.

 - Number of Submissions